RXC005 (JaypircaTM (pirtobrutinib)) Reversible BTK inhibitor

 C481 mutations in BTK have been reported in chronic lymphocytic leukaemia (CLL) and mantle cell lymphoma (MCL) patients.
 The Ohio State University (OSU) has demonstrated that 80% of patients relapsing CLL will have the C481S mutation following treatment with ibrutinib.
-For both CLL and MCL, patients developing resistance to ibrutinib are associated with rapid progression and poor outcome.
+For both CLL and MCL, patients developing resistance to ibrutinib are associated with rapid progression and poor outcomes.

 Our scientists, using their expertise on irreversible BTK inhibitors, initiated a reversible BTK inhibitor programme, following the identification of the C481S mutation.
 This programme delivered RXC005 (REDX08608), a novel, potent and highly selective, reversible inhibitor of BTK, which was equally as effective at inhibiting non-mutated BTK (wild-type BTK) and C481S-mutated BTK.
 As such, RXC005 aimed to overcome such resistance mechanisms to first and second-generation inhibitors, whilst retaining activity where irreversible inhibitors such as ibrutinib are inefficient.
 More information can be found here.